 PermitsRestricted Area Permit, Annapurna Conservation Area Permit, & TIMS card

-• Journey into the ancient Kingdom of Lo
+• Venture into the historic Kingdom of Lo, rich in cultural heritage

-• A rare chance to explore a region closed off to outsiders until the 1990s
+• Explore a once-forbidden region that remained closed to outsiders until the 1990s

-• Trek past landscapes on ancient Trans-Himalayan salt routes
+• Trek along ancient Trans-Himalayan salt trade routes

-• Explore remote villages that have been unchanged for centuries
+• Walk through remote villages that have preserved their traditional way of life for centuries

-• Reach the historic walled city of Lo Manthang, once the kingdom’s forbidden capital
+• Reach the walled city of Lo Manthang, the former capital of this isolated kingdom

-• Capture views of the mighty Annapurna massif and Dhaulagiri
+• Enjoy panoramic views of the majestic Annapurna massif and Dhaulagiri

 7. Gokyo Lake Trek